 - BS/BA – E-Commerce

 - BS/BA – Communications: Public Relations

 - MS – Advertising

 The American Academy of Public Relations Marketing and Advertising (AAPRMA) offers a variety of marketing related certifications including the Certified Media Buyer (CMB) designation.
 The requirements for certification include holding an accredited college degree, three years of professional experience, an agreement to abide by the AAPRMA ethics guidelines, and passing of the peer review case study project.
 Maintaining and renewing the certification requires 10 hours of continuing education each year.

 The Society to Advance Media Professionalism (STAMP) is an organization committed to excellence in media buying, planning, and placement.
 They offer three different certification exams:

 To qualify for any of these three certifications, media buyers must have at least two years of experience within the specific area of certification.

 Many media buyers earn a portion of their income on commission.
 The more advertising space and time they can acquire, the more money they earn.
-As such, the base salaries provided here as reported by the United States Department of Labor’s Bureau of Labor Statistics (BLS) in May 2010, don’t necessarily reflect the full earning potential of media buyers.
-The BLS provides salary data for purchasing agents, which is a broad occupational classification inclusive of media buyers.
-It showed the national average among these professionals to be $60,160.
+Therefore, base salaries often don’t necessarily reflect the full earning potential of media buyers.